pillowfax/stock-analysis/README.md

 [^4]  Investing in an energy stock by itself is not guaranteed to have any effect on the development, research, deployment, and necessary policies that implement green energy
 [5]   Allreps.com
 [7]   face photo input inserts into a random meme, no cache
-[8]   (previous idea) share safe happiness encouraging emojis anonymously from proximity to anyone who has the site or program open
+[8]   (previous idea) share safe anonymously from proximity to anyone who has the site or program open
 [9]   the comprehensive discrimination rehabilitation program
 [10]  an idle expression of digital astroturf
 [11]  the question of most digitally input costume or favorite costume different reasons most happy per year